smartdatalake/docker-scinem/README.md

 cd <this-repo>
 cp scinem/Constants.java ../SciNeM/src/main/java/athenarc/imsi/sdl/config/Constants.java  # To spcify the data locations
-cp scinem/pom.xml ../SciNeM/ # To use the above created image as a base Docker image
+cp scinem/pom.xml ../SciNeM/ # To use the above created image as a base Docker image cp scinem/.dockerignore ../SciNeM/ # Optional, but reduces the context slightly.
 ```

 Build a dockerized image of SciNem: